 (b) The license shall be renewed as determined under RCW 43.70.250

-and 43.70.280.
-The commission shall request licensees to submit information about their current professional practice at the time of license renewal.
+.
+The commission shall request licensees to submit information about their current professional practice at the time of license renewal and licensees must provide the information requested.
 This information may include practice setting, medical specialty, or other relevant data determined by the commission.

 (c) The commission may authorize the use of alternative supervisors who are licensed either under chapter 18.57

 (5) All funds in the impaired physician account shall be paid to the contract entity within sixty days of deposit.

 [2015 c 252 § 9; 2011 c 178 § 2; 2009 c 98 § 2; 1999 c 127 § 1; 1998 c 132 § 14; 1996 c 191 § 57; 1994 sp.s. c 9 § 319; 1993 c 28 § 5; 1992 c 28 § 2; 1990 c 196 § 2; 1971 ex.s. c 30 § 2.]

 See notes following RCW 18.71.0195